akovanev/kovanev.github.io/_posts/2020-08-03-How-to-sanitize-sensitive-data.md

     }
 }</code></pre>

-Obviously, this method does not have to run on each request due to performance reasons.
-In other words, the result should be stored in memory.

-The `JsonSanitizeService`, based on regex, represents just one of the ways, probably not the fastest, of handling the specific json data.
+At last, the `JsonSanitizeService`, based on regex, represents just one of the ways, probably not the fastest, of handling the specific json data.
 <pre><code class="language-cs">public class JsonSanitizeService
 {
     private const string JsonPatternTemplate = @"""{0}""\s*:\s*([""'])(?:(?=(\\?))\2.)*?\1";